huggingface/optimum-habana/examples/text-generation/README.md

 ### Running with FP8

-Llama2-70b, Llama2-7b, Llama3-70b, Llama3-8b, Mixtral-8x7B, Falcon-7B, Falcon-40B, Falcon-180B and phi-2 in FP8 are enabled using the Quantization Toolkit (HQT), which provides model measurement and quantization capabilities in PyTorch.
+Llama2-70b, Llama2-7b, Llama3-70b, Llama3-8b, Mixtral-8x7B, Falcon-7B, Falcon-40B, Falcon-180B and phi-2 in FP8 are enabled using the Intel Neural Compressor (INC), which provides model measurement and quantization capabilities in PyTorch.

 More information on enabling fp8 in SynapseAI is available here: https://docs.habana.ai/en/latest/PyTorch/Inference_on_PyTorch/Inference_Using_FP8.html